hudhud49/hudhud49/README.md

-- 👋 Hi, I’m @hudhud49
+- 👋 Hi, I’m Ahmad Hudaihed
-- 👀 I’m interested in coding
+- 👀 I am a Computer Science Pre-Med student attending Rutgers University.
-- 🌱 I’m currently learning C nad Javascript
+- 🌱 Here I have the code posted for my Dna --> Amino acid conversion app as well as other codes.
-- 💞️ I’m looking to collaborate on anything
+- 💞️ Enjoy!!!
 - 📫 How to reach me: ahmadhudaihed@gmail.com

 <!---